mattgreen91/milestone-project-2/README.md

 ## 1. UX - User Experience

-The Website is predominantly designed for teenagers, but can be used by anyone with an interest in space.
+The Website is predominantly designed for teenagers who are learning for education, but it can be used by anyone with an interest in space.

 The user is able to learn key facts about all of the planets in our solar system.

-They are also able to play fun games to learn pictures and names of planets and galaxies, and learn the names of some of the moons in our solar system.
+The user is able to play fun games to learn pictures and names of planets and galaxies, and learn the names of some of the moons in our solar system.

 The user can also view an interactive map which displays the live coordinates of the International Space Satellite plotted onto the map.

 There is also animations and hover effects to make the page more fun.

 **User Stories**

 - As a user, I want the website layout to be clear and concise.
 - As a user, I want the colours to be appealing but also easy on the eye.
 - As a user, I want the navigation to be easy to use, and for me not to get lost in the website.
-- As a user, I want all the links to work correctly, and if external - to open in new windows, so I do not get lost.
+- As a user, I want all the links to work correctly.
-- As a user, I want some animation to make the website more appealing.
+- As a user, I want the website to be very interactive.
 - As a user, I don't want too much text to scroll through.
 - As a user, I want all the information to be easy to find.
 - As a user, I want all the images to be clear, not pixelised.
-- As a user, I want all the sounds and videos to work correctly, and play the correct media source.
+- As a user, I want the map and games to be fun and work correctly.
-- As a user, I want to be able to be able to contact, with the option of subscribing.
-- As a user, I want the content to adjust automatically when using multiple screen sizes and devices
+- As a user, I want the content to adjust automatically when using multiple screen sizes and devices.
 - As a user, I want some animation so the page is appealing.

 **Design**